Distribution of Spotted Wing Drosophila Life Stages

 The chronological development of internally feeding insects on fresh fruit is rarely consistent and depends, to a large extent, on the quality of the host fruit.
 Poorer quality fruit hosts tend to exaggerate developmental differences within a cohort with the effect being a broadening of the developmental stage(s) vs. chronological age(s).
 Developing postharvest control treatments against insect pests typically requires the most treatment-tolerant life stage to be identified and used as the target to establish protocols.
 Targeting and treating a specific life stage for externally feeding pests is relatively uncomplicated since they can be readily identified and isolated.
 For internally developing pests, however, diagnosing the life stage present during treatment has been difficult and often assumed.

 Here, a tool to calculate the probability distribution of life stages present at any given point in time from post hoc adult emergence is presented and applied to spotted wing drosophila (SWD), Drosophila suzukii (Diptera: Drosophilidae), developing on several types of commercially ready postharvest fruit (blackberries, blueberries, sweet cherries, raspberries, and strawberries).
-The Developmental Timespan (DTS) calculator may be downloaded as either an Excel 2010 (xlsx) or Excel 97-2003 (xls) spreadsheet.
+The Developmental Timespan (DTS) calculator may be downloaded as an Excel 2010 (xlsm) spreadsheet.

 Three key variables are used in the DTS calculator: